pleabargain/DDS_hackathon_2025JAN_AI_challenge/README.md

    - Select a JSON file to load (or use default)
    - Choose to continue progress or start fresh
    - Answer each question thoroughly
-   - AI will provide suggestions to enhance your answers

    Available Commands:
    - Type 'SAVE' at any time to save your progress
    - Type 'EDIT' to modify a previous answer
-   - Type 'EXIT' to save and quit (with option to save as new file)
+   - Type 'EXIT' to save and quit
    - Type 'RETURN' to accept the previous answer and continue

    Additional Features:
    - Previous answers shown in bold blue text when continuing from saved progress
    - User options displayed after each previous answer
-   - Choose where to save your JSON file at completion
+   - Choose custom filename when saving

 4. Your responses will be saved with smart file naming:
-   - Default format: `{project_title}_{timestamp}.json` (e.g., `my_project_20240104_120702.json`)
+   - Format: `{user_input}_{timestamp}.json` (e.g., `project_20240104_120702.json`)
-   - Project title is automatically cleaned and truncated for filename compatibility
-   - You can also specify a custom filename if desired
+   - You will be prompted for a filename prefix
-   - When exiting, you'll be asked if you want to save as a new file
-   - If no, it saves to the default location (`day1form.json`)
+   - Timestamp is automatically added for version control

 ## Documentation Generation